Cade-Kennedy/osticket-postinstall/README.md

 <img src="https://i.imgur.com/vJNpIZf.jpeg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Here we can begin creating the SLA agreements for different categories of tickets.
-SLA meaning Service Level Agreement, are different tiers of ticket escalation based on severity.
-With these different tiers you can change how long after a ticket is created until it needs to be assigned or claimed.
-You can also manage the days / times of the week that these ticktes will be activated.
-IE: severe level tickets might be active 7 days a week even outside of standard business hours.
+An SLA (Service Level Agreement) is a contract between a service provider and a customer that outlines the specific level of service expected.

+ <ins>**Key Components of an SLA Agreement:**</ins>
+Service Scope – Details the services being provided.

+Performance Metrics – Defines measurable performance indicators (e.g., response time, uptime).

+Response & Resolution Times – Specifies how quickly issues will be addressed and resolved.

+Roles & Responsibilities – Clarifies duties for both the service provider and the customer.
 </p>
 <br />